talamaska/onboarding_overlay/README.md

 ```

 12. From v.3.0.0 if you want to show something else, different from just title and explanation text, then `stepBuilder`
 is for you.
 With `stepBuilder`, you can change the layout, add images or something else.
-With the combination of `manualNextControl` you can even add you own buttons to proceed to next step.
-If you want to have your own button for closing the onboarding, you need to define a `GlobalKey`, pass it to the closeKey property of the `OnboardingStep` and set the key to the button you defined in your `stepBuilder`.
+With the combination of `manualNextControl` you can even add you own button to proceed to next step.

 ```dart
 final GlobalKey closeKey = GlobalKey();